 Fremont Ellis Painting, "Red River Canyon, El Rancho De San Sebastian"

-Appraised Value: $10,000 - $15,000
+Appraised Value: $10,000 - $15,000 (1999)

 IMAGE: 1 of 4

-Appraisal Video: (2:14)
+Appraisal Video: (2:12)

 Paintings & Drawings

-Vice President Director of Fine Arts
+Vice President & Director of Fine Arts

-GUEST: And she said, "Well, why don't we go "to the local Salvation Army?
+GUEST: I used to live in New Mexico.
+I went home for Christmas, and my mom loves to go thrift-store hopping with me, and she said, "Well, why don't we go to the local Salvation Army?
 I hear they've got 50% off today."

-GUEST: It had a three-dollar price sticker on it and since everything in the store was 50% off, I got it for $1.50.
+GUEST: It had a three-dollar price sticker on it, and for that day, since everything in the store was 50% off, I got it for $1.50.

-GUEST: Oh, my Lord, you're kidding me.
+GUEST: Oh, my Lord, you're kidding me!

-GUEST: My brother told me it's ugly.
+GUEST: My mother told me it's ugly.

-This website is produced for PBS Online by WGBH Boston. ©1997-2013 WGBH Educational Foundation.
+This website is produced for PBS Online by WGBH Boston. ©1997-2015 WGBH Educational Foundation.

 ANTIQUES ROADSHOW is a trademark of the BBC and is produced for PBS by WGBH under license from BBC Worldwide.